mmmorris1975/aws-runas/docs/quick-start.md

   * For MacOS the name will look like `aws-runas-X.Y.Z-darwin-amd64`
   * For Linux the name will look like `aws-runas-X.Y.Z-linux-amd64`

+For Linux platforms, RPM and DEB packages are also provided for each release

 If you do not see a download for your system, create a new issue <a href="{{ site.github.issues_url }}" target="_blank">here</a>, and we'll work on getting the appropriate build created for you.